Here’s a number that may shock you: about one in five American adults do not have a credit score.

 These are just a few of the many ways in which inequality is manifested throughout the credit system.
 Simply put, privileged consumers have the opportunity to build credit through credit piggybacking while many others are denied this opportunity.

 Historically, the strategy of building credit by becoming an authorized user was primarily limited to the wealthy.
-Today, however, a marketplace exists where consumers of all backgrounds can take advantage of the benefits of authorized user tradelines.
+Today, however, more consumers of all backgrounds are beginning to take advantage of the benefits of authorized user accounts.

-In addition, there is a wealth of information online that consumers can use to educate themselves on the credit system and start off on the right foot when it comes to building credit.
+In addition, there is a wealth of information online that consumers can use to educate themselves on the credit system and start off on the right foot when it comes to building credit—start with the free resources in our Knowledge Center and YouTube channel!

 What Happened to Equal Credit Opportunity for All?